samsmithnz/Dependabot-Configuration-Builder/README.md

 - csproj (.NET C# project files), defaulting to nuget
 - pom.xml (Java), defaulting to maven

 See issues for details.
-Current implementation is an evenings work to support NuGet, but this could potentially solve scale issues with Log4j/pom.xml.
+Current implementation is an evenings work to support .NET/NuGet and Java/Pom/Maven, but this could potentially solve scale issues with Log4j/pom.xml.

 See the [official docs](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates) for more options